YourFurryDeveloper/McTech-Ninja-Timing-System/README.md

-# Ninjaworks-Timing-System-Recreation
+# McTech Ninja Timing System
-A cool recreation of the NinjaWorks timing and leaderboard system I made just for fun in 2 days while at Worlds!
+A cool recreation of the ninja timing and leaderboard system I made just for fun in 2 days while at Worlds!
 ____
 <br />